 There’s something magical about lights during the holiday season.
 But with the majesty also comes added risk.
 Holiday lighting poses a real fire risk if not used safely.
 So, before you deck the halls, be sure to check out these holiday lights safety tips.

-- Use only Christmas tree lights that are rated for indoor use and tested for safety.
+- Use only Christmas tree holiday lights that are rated for indoor use and tested for safety.
 Check for the label of an independent testing laboratory like Underwriters’ Laboratory (UL).

 - If you have a metallic Christmas tree, never put electric lights on it to avoid the risk of electric shock.